 In fact, photochromic glass will not turn completely dark under high temperatures and may take longer to change state in cold environments, becoming very dark in colder climes.

 We can thus expect to see some similarities between photochromic glass and thermochromic glass.
-You can expect to see an article on Smart Glass World soon on the subject of thermochromic glass technologies.
-Stay tuned.

 1. “Photochromism Molecules and Systems”, Dürr & Bouas-Laurent (2003), ISBN 9780080538839, URL